 Is your leadership of the church being dominated by a few negative voices?

 And, I’m not say we shouldn’t listen to negative voices.
 We grow this way.
 I have written before that I even listen to anonymous voices.
 I’ve written about the Right Ways and the Wrong Ways to respond to criticism.
 I’m not afraid of criticism.
 I just believe we just have to be careful to filter them in a healthy way.

 For example, when you deal with critical people, ask yourself:

 - Are these people generally positive, supportive people – or are they negative, divisive people?

 - Is what they are saying helpful?
 If you took their suggestion, would it improve the overall vision of the church?

-Your answers should change the weight you carry and the attention you give to their complaints.
-And, frankly, the amount of time you allot to appeasing those complainers.
+Your answers to those type questions should change the weight of their negativity you own and the attention you give to their complaints.
+And, frankly, the amount of time you spend appeasing those complainers.

-I know.
-Heavy post right?
-And, if you’ve been yielding to the few negative voices it might even sting a bit.
+And, I know if you’ve been yielding to the few negative voices this post might sting a bit.

 On the other hand, if you’re one of the negative voices – the kind who is wasting everyone’s time – well, you don’t like me much right now.
 I just called you out.
 Sorry about that.